South Bend International Airport: Administration

 The airport is governed by the St. Joseph County Airport Authority, which is a municipality in the State of Indiana.
 Its four bipartisan board members are appointed by the St. Joseph County Commissioners.
 The Airport Authority is directed by Mike Daigle who is an accredited airport executive.
 Board members include Thomas S. Botkin, Abraham Marcus, David R. Sage and James V. Wyllie.
 The Airport Authority employs approximately 60 staff members.

-The mission of the St. Joseph County Airport Authority as defined is "to maximize the safety, service, efficiency and effectiveness of South Bend Airport for the traveling public, and to promote the value of the airport to the community."
+The mission of the St. Joseph County Airport Authority as defined is "to maximize the safety, service, efficiency and effectiveness of South Bend International Airport for the traveling public, and to promote the value of the airport to the community."

 Facilities

 The airport covers 2,200 acres (890 ha) at an elevation of 799 ft.
 It has three asphalt runways: 9L/27R is 4,300 by 75 ft; 9R/27L is 8,414 by 150 ft; 18/36 is 7,100 by 150 ft.